robertmand/FAIR-DaSH/_episodes/ep1.md

 - R1: (Meta)data are richly described with a plurality of accurate and relevant attributes

 Watch this video to know what is R in FAIR through different examples

+## What is FAIRification?
+It is a process of applying FAIR of your data.
+Your data will be Findable, Accessible, Interoperable, Reusable.
+This will be discussed later in details in this lesson

+## What is FAIRness?
+When you apply FAIR to your data, you can apply one or more of the principles.
+FAIRness describes how much your data fulfilled FAIR principles.
+Usually you can use one of assessment tools that will help you know and guide you how to make your data more FAIR